The variable spread has three components:

 To request a loan conversion, borrowers must submit a Conversion Request Form.
 The request must include a rationale for the conversion, conversion terms being requested, and specific IBRD loan(s) to be converted.
 Incomplete requests may not be executed.
-For any questions related to conversions, borrowers can contact the Fanancial Advisory and Banking team at any time (FAB@worldbank.org).
+For any questions related to conversions, borrowers can contact the Financial Advisory and Banking team at any time (email@example.com).

-Conversion Request Forms as well as the Guidelines for Conversion of Loan Terms can be downloaded from Treasury’s web site at Conversion Options for the IBRD Flexible Loan and, once prepared, should be sent to firstname.lastname@example.org.
+Conversion Request Forms as well as the Guidelines for Conversion of Loan Terms can be downloaded from Treasury’s website at Conversion Options for the IBRD Flexible Loan and, once prepared, should be sent to firstname.lastname@example.org

 IBRD will make reasonable efforts to execute approved conversions within 15 business days.
 During the approval process, the borrower may be contacted for more information or clarification.

-For information on drawdown requirements for DDOs, please see the Terms and Conditions applicable to DDOs on Treasury’s web site at Major Terms and Conditions of the DDO.
+For information on drawdown requirements for DDOs, please see the Terms and Conditions applicable to DDOs on Treasury’s website at Major Terms and Conditions of the DDO.